 Section 230 protects all of these service providers from civil liability for hosting my website.
 Few of them are willing to wield it like a shield to resist censorship, but rather as a sword to cut down with impunity.
 230(c)(1) gives them immunity from civil action from what they do host, while 230(c)(2) gives immunity to civil actions from people they choose to censor.

 The legislative solution (altering Section 230 to discourage censorship) requires editing Paragraph (2) without killing Paragraph (1) in the process.
-The precision required would make a surgeon sweat.
-While there are many proposals for changing Section 230, they are bad.
+This requires a surgical precision.
+While there are many proposals for changing Section 230, they are terrible.

 Republicans tend to clumsily address the issue while either not fixing the core problem or just creating new ones.
 Sen. Hagerty’s bill, for instance, rewrites Section 230 as Section 232 and provides sweeping common carrier rules and consumer protections, while exempting broadband providers.
-Thereby, he does not address deeper problems at all.
+Thereby, he encumbers providers while not addressing the core issues at all.

 I am extremely hesitant to ever suggest modifying Section 230.
 However, simply striking or modifying a single paragraph – 230(c)(2) – would be enough to allow us to sue businesses interfering with our business.
 There are some proposals to try this: